Combating financial crime

 Measures to Prevent Loss from Bank Transfer and Investment Scam

-Bank of Tokyo-Mitsubishi UFJ (the Bank) and Mitsubishi UFJ Trust and Banking (the Trust Bank) are taking numerous measures to make customers aware of the sophisticated criminal techniques used in bank transfer and investment scam.
+MUFG Bank (the Bank) and Mitsubishi UFJ Trust and Banking (the Trust Bank) are taking numerous measures to make customers aware of the sophisticated criminal techniques used in bank transfer and investment scam.
 Such measures include placing posters in branches and displaying warnings on ATM screens.
 If customers withdraw or transfer a large amount of money over the counter at branches, employees alerts customers by asking about the details and purpose of the transaction, or take other steps to prevent financial crimes beforehand by contacting the police as needed.
 In addition, when a customer opens a new account, employees require identity verification to customers and ask them about the purpose of the account's use.
 In this way, the Bank and the Trust Bank work to protect their customer's account from unauthorized use of financial crime.

 Measures to Prevent Loss from Counterfeit or Stolen ATM Cards